Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: Introduction

 \subsection{Contribution}

-There have been a few research articles capturing the key aspects of AI as an enabling technology for NTN in the recent past.
-The list of related articles along with the key features is provided in Table \ref{tab:ntn-related-works}.
-In \cite{ai-ntn1,ai-ntn6}, a short review of important applications of ML in satellite-based communication and networking is provided.
-In \cite{ai-ntn2}, potential AI approaches for sustainable integrated Terrestrial and Non-Terrestrial Networks (TNTN) with a focus on maritime networking.
-In \cite{ai-ntn5}, a brief survey of ML approaches to tackle different potential problems associated with integrated TNTNs is presented.
-In \cite{ai-ntn3,ai-ntn4} which are closely relevant to our works, reviews of potential AI approaches for both broadcasting and next-generation communication satellites are provided.

-The existing articles either merely focus on a discussion of architecture and challenges associated with NTN or AI approaches for wireless communications from a broader point of view.
-Although some research articles also discuss the potential research scopes for ML-powered NTNs to some extent, those discussions are generally pretty brief without providing necessary insights.
-Also, the practical implications related to real network implementations are not discussed.
-In this survey article, we present a comprehensive survey on existing as well as potential AI approaches to address different unique challenges posed by NTN.
-To develop a deep insight into the research scopes, a brief overview of both NTN and AI and the key issues and challenges associated with AI-enabled NTNs for future 6G networks is accompanied by the main discussion on potential research scopes for AI-enabled NTNs.
+Most of the existing articles either focus on a discussion of architecture and challenges associated with NTN or AI approaches for wireless communications from a broader point of view.
+Although some research articles also discuss the potential research scopes for AI-powered NTNs to some extent, those discussions are either generally not very comprehensive or do not capture the role of AI in NTN-integrated 6G networks in a complete manner.
+Also, the current research efforts and practical complications related to AI-empowered NTN-integrated 6G networks are not covered.
+This survey article aims to provide a comprehensive survey into different AI methods used to overcome the specific challenges of NTN.
+To help our readers understand better, we also provide a necessary relevant background discussion on NTN and its challenges in the context of 6G.
+We also discuss different AI approaches and how they can help solve NTN challenges.
+Additionally, we explore ongoing research efforts and the difficulties of using AI methods in real integrated TNTN setups in 6G.
 The main contributions of this article can be summarized as follows: